-Paul Brennan is an official of the Department of Business, Enterprise, and Innovation and serves as the Departmental representative to the Board of the European Consumer Centre Ireland.
-Paul joined the Board of the organisation in 2013.
+Paul Brennan is an official of the Department of Jobs, Enterprise, and Innovation and serves as the Departmental representative to the Board of the European Consumer Centre Ireland since 2013.

-Brian Farrell is a senior executive of Link Fund Manager Solutions Ireland, a large third party fund manager and part of Link Group, a global provider of technology-enabled administration solutions.
-Prior to joining Link Group, Brian was Chief Financial Officer of Londinium DAC, an Irish investment manager.
-During the previous 10 years, Brian was a Vice President in the compliance and regulatory consulting practice, and also managed the financial reporting business, of Duff & Phelps, a global advisory firm.
+Brian Farrell is a senior executive of Link Fund Manager Solutions Ireland, a global provider of technology-enabled administration solutions.
+During the previous 10 years, Brian was a vice-president in the compliance and regulatory consulting practice, and also managed the financial reporting business, of Duff & Phelps, a global advisory firm.
 Previously Brian worked in a finance role with Goldman Sachs in Melbourne and a number of other investment firms in Australia and Ireland.
-Brian is a Fellow of the Association of Chartered Certified Accountants.
-Brian was appointed to the Board of ECC Ireland in September 2016 and is also Chairman of the Finance, Audit and Risk Committee.
+Brian is a Fellow of the Association of Chartered Certified Accountants and was appointed to the Board of European Consumer Centre Ireland in September 2016 as chairman of the Finance, Audit and Risk Committee.

-John Shine is the Director of Regulation and Advocacy in the Competition and Consumer Protection Commission, since 2014, with a brief that straddles both consumer protection and competition issues.
-Prior to that, John worked in the National Consumer Agency where he had responsibility for enforcement of consumer legislation.
+John Shine is a graduate of Trinity College Dublin and has a post-graduate Diploma in Regulatory Governance from University College Dublin.
+He is the Director of Regulation and Advocacy in the Competition and Consumer Protection Commission since 2014, with a brief that straddles both consumer protection and competition issues.
+He has worked in the National Consumer Agency where he had responsibility for enforcement of consumer legislation.
 Earlier in his career, John held a variety of roles in the then Department of Enterprise and Employment and the Department of Finance.
-John is a graduate of Trinity College Dublin and has a post graduate Diploma in Regulatory Governance from University College Dublin.